How Mid-Market SaaS Teams Handle API Rate Limits and Webhooks at Scale

 Design your taxonomy with these rules:

-• Use a flat, action-oriented naming convention. feature_activated, report_exported, subscription_upgraded - not user.did.something.in.the.app.
+- Use a flat, action-oriented naming convention.

-• Track group-level properties for B2B analytics.
+user.onboarded,deal.closed) should map to Amplitude-compatible event types through a declarative config.
+This is the same pattern described in the webhook transformation section - configuration, not code. - Track group-level properties for B2B analytics.
 Amplitude supports group analytics, which lets you associate events with accounts/companies, not just individual users.
 Set this up from day one - retrofitting it later means reprocessing your entire event history.

 All string values in Amplitude, including event and user property values, have a character limit of 1,024 characters.
 Truncate or hash long values before sending them.